 We are certified wedding officiants.
 We are allowed to perform wedding ceremonies in all states of the US.

-We offer our wedding officiant service mainly in the states of Utah and Arizona in the regions of Kanab UT and Page AZ.
+We offer our wedding officiant service mainly in the states of Utah and Arizona in the regions of Kanab UT , Page and Tucson AZ.

 We respond to your desires.
 As different as our couples are the possibilities for the kind of ceremony.